watergis/mapbox-gl-legend/README.md

   - true: only rendered layers will be shown on legend as default.
   - false: all layers' legend will be shown as default.
   - default value will be true.
+- title
+  - specify the title of the legend.
+  - default value is `Legend` if you don't specify the option.

 ## How to release